Comcast, Time Warner Cable hit with $20 bln racial bias lawsuit

 Entertainment Studios Networks Inc, owned by comedian and producer Byron Allen, is also suing Comcast and Time Warner Cable.

 The case is National Association of African-American Owned Media et al v.
 Comcast Corp et al, U.S. District Court, Central District of California, No. 15-01239.
-(Additional reporting by Alina Selyukh)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Alina Selyukh in Washington, D.C.; Editing by Dan Grebler)